pensjonatus/flash-fiction/blog/dapper.md

 ---
-title: 'Dapper'
+title: Dapper
 date: '2017-04-28'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Jake got a new old-looking suit and a trilby hat.
 He stood in front of the